-Several grim polls and statistics reveal that many Canadians are struggling financially.
-According to the MNP Consumer Debt Index, over half of Canadians say they are $200 or less from not being able to pay their bills and debt obligations each month.
+Many Canadians are struggling financially.
+According to the MNP Consumer Debt Index, over half of Canadians are $200 or less from being unable to pay their bills and debt obligations each month.
 Meanwhile, according to another poll by Leger, about half report that they are living paycheque to paycheque.

-If you’re struggling to save any money at the end of each month, know that you’re not alone!
-It’s a common issue in Canada.
-To help break the cycle of living paycheque to paycheque, consider the following five tips.
+If you’re struggling to save any money at the end of each month, you’re not alone.
+To help break the cycle of living paycheque to paycheque, consider the following tips.

 1. Create a Budget

 Let’s start with the basics: creating a budget.
-List your total monthly income and your necessary expenses.
-Be realistic about your necessary expenses.
+List your net monthly income and your typical expenses.
+Be realistic about your expenses.
 If you budget $100 toward groceries per month, that’s not a realistic estimate.
 The average person spends $300-400 per month on groceries.
-Be similarly realistic about all of your necessary expenses and sum up the total.
-These will likely include rent/mortgage payments, utilities, transportation, and groceries as well as some occasional expenses.
-Don’t neglect the occasional expenses, such as birthday gifts or Christmas gifts.
+Your fixed expenses will likely include rent/mortgage payments, utilities, transportation, and groceries as well as occasional expenses.
+Don’t neglect the occasional expenses, like birthday gifts or Christmas gifts.
+Evaluate your variable expenses such as dining out or entertainment.
+Look for ways to lower your variable expenses.
+Redirect a portion of your income toward savings and/or debt repayment.

 2. Increase Your Income

-If your realistic budget reveals that your income is simply not sufficient to cover the necessary expenses every month, you need to work on your income.
-There are several ways to tackle this.
+If your budget reveals that your income is simply not sufficient to cover your expenses, you need to increase your income.
+There are a few different ways you could achieve this.

-One way is to take on a part-time job or weekend gig to supplement your main income.
-This could be more casual or relaxed work.
-Even a few hundred dollars of extra income a month can make a difference in some people’s financial lives.
+One way is to take on a part-time job or weekend gig to supplement your income.
+Even a few hundred dollars of extra income per month can make a difference in some people’s financial lives.

 In addition, you could potentially monetize a hobby or special interest that you have.
-This has never been easier, given today’s social media.
-If you have an artistic inclination, you could look into selling your art online.
+This has never been easier, given social media and the Internet.
+For example, if you have an artistic inclination, you could look into selling your art online.

-Finally, you might consider retraining for a new career altogether.
+Finally, you might consider retraining for a new career.
 While this may seem daunting, there are more ways than ever to acquire new skills.
-Given the Internet, you can attend online courses or bootcamps, watch tutorials, and read useful materials.
-Oftentimes, these resources are available for a small fee or even free of charge.
-Make sure you don’t discount any opportunity too quickly.
+You could attend online courses or bootcamps, watch tutorials, and read useful materials.
+Oftentimes, these resources are available for a small fee or even for free.

 3. Reduce Unnecessary Expenses

-In addition, make sure you cancel any unused subscriptions.
-Sometimes, we don’t even realize that we have an unused subscription lurking on our phones.
+Another tip: cancel any unused subscriptions.
 This could save you an additional amount every month.

 4. Consider Debt Consolidation

-If you’re struggling with multiple different creditors, consider consolidating your debt.
-This will mean a single monthly payment – possibly at a lower interest rate – which may help lower your stress levels.
+If you’re struggling with multiple different debts, consider debt consolidation.
+This may mean a single monthly payment – possibly at a lower interest rate – which may help lower your stress levels.

 5. Get Professional Advice